CindyJS/website/src/pages/docs/cindygltutorial/textures.md

 ## Writing to Textures
 `colorplot` can, instead of drawing to the whole drawing screen, plot to a texture.

-One can create a texture with `createimage(‹imagename›,‹int›,‹int›)` as described in [the reference](/ref/Image_Manipulation_and_Rendering.html#createimage$3).
+One can create a texture with `createimage(‹imagename›,‹int›,‹int›)` as described in [the reference manual of CindyScript](/ref/Image_Manipulation_and_Rendering.html#createimage$3).

-Then one can plot to a texture via [`colorplot(‹pos›,‹pos›,‹imagename›,‹expr›)`](/ref/Function_Plotting.html#colorplot$3) where the two first arguments specify the coordinates of the lower left and lower right point again. `‹imagename›` is the target texture, and `‹expr›` is the program that is executed for each pixel of the target texture depending on the pixel coordinate `#`.
+Then the texture is accessible via [`colorplot(‹pos›,‹pos›,‹imagename›,‹expr›)`](/ref/Function_Plotting.html#colorplot$3) where the two first arguments specify the coordinates of the lower left and lower right point again. `‹imagename›` is the target texture, and `‹expr›` is the program that is executed for each pixel of the target texture depending on the pixel coordinate `#`.

-In this live coding applet, a texture has automatically created in the init script via `createimage("plot", 800, 800)`.
+In this live coding applet, a texture has automatically created in the initialization ('init') script via `createimage("plot", 800, 800)`.

 We can write something on this texture and output it as follows:
 ```cindyscript